First United Presbyterian Church

 Returning to Worship After COVID-19 Diagnosis

 Worshipers should be extremely cautious in returning to in-person worship.
-If you attended in-person worship in the 2 days before your diagnosis, we also need to know about your diagnosis in order to initiate contact tracing with other worshipers from that Sunday.
-Cambridge Presbyterian is following the state's recommendations for its workers in providing the guidance below.
+Cambridge Presbyterian is following the state's recommendations in providing the guidance for returning to worship after a COVID-19 exposure or diagnosis.
 Please reach out to Pastor Ben so the church can provide support and prayer for your family as you recover.